-3) ) In impulse the water impinges on the buckets with kinetic energy.
-Where as in reaction turbines, the water glides over the moving vanes with pressure energy.
+Whereas in reaction turbines, the water glides over the moving vanes with pressure energy.

 4) In an impulse turbine, the work is done only by the change in the kinetic energy of the jet but in reaction, the work is done partly by the change in the velocity head, but almost entirely by the change in pressure head.

 5) In an impulse, the pressure of flowing water remains unchanged and is equal to the atmospheric pressure.

 Whereas it is essential that the wheel should always run full and kept full of water in reaction turbines.

-7) In an impulse turbines, the water may be admitted to a part of the circumference or over the whole circumference of the wheel.
-But in reaction turbines, the water must be admitted over the whole circumference of the wheel.
+7) In an impulse turbine, the water may be admitted to a part of the circumference or over the whole circumference of the wheel.

 8) So, It is possible to regulate the flow of water without loss in impulse turbine.
-But in reaction turbine, it is not possible to regulate the flow without loss.

 For Detail Study I Recommend to Read A Textbook of Fluid Mechanics and Hydraulic Machines, Hydraulics and Fluid Mechanics Including Hydraulics Machines, Introduction to Fluid Mechanics and Fluid Machines